-For more than 60 years, the J. Wood Platt Caddie Scholarship Trust has actively supported caddies in helping them achieve a college education.
-Now, in addition to continuing its longstanding support of caddies, the Trust will begin awarding college scholarships to those working in Service to Golf capacities at selected GAP (Golf Association of Philadelphia) Member Clubs.
-Service to Golf is defined as being employed in golf operations: bag room, driving range, cart management and pro shop.
+For over 65 years, the J. Wood Platt Scholarship Trust has actively supported caddies in helping them achieve a college education.
+The Trust is pleased to expand the scholarship program to include golf operations: bag room, driving range, cart management and pro shop.

 J. Wood Platt awards need-based Service to Golf scholarships of up to $5,000 annually.